-Before you complete this form, you must complete a federal Form 1040, Schedule A. Even if you don't itemize deductions on your federal return, you must include a copy of the federal Form 1040, Schedule A, with this form.
+You may itemize on your Arizona return, even if you do not itemize on your federal return.
+Before you complete this form, you must first complete federal Form 1040, Schedule A.

+Even if you don't itemize deductions on your federal return, you must include a copy of the federal Form 1040, Schedule A. with this form.